 - a short description of the video that includes its purpose, intended audience, and any links to more information or disclaimers

-- a list of tags, separated with commas, for the video
+- a list of tags, separated with commas

-- a subtitle or closed-caption file whenever possible
+- a subtitle or closed-caption file and a transcript

 - the required privacy setting for the video